adiwg/mdEditor-doc/reference/edit-window/metadata/keyword-panels/chooseThesaurus.md

 ![Predefined Thesaurus Pick List](/assets/reference/edit-objects/metadata/keyword/keyword-pickList.png){caption}

-Next add keywords to the new <span class="md-panel">Keyword</span> list in accordance with the rules for predefined or custom keyword lists.
+Once a thesaurus has been selected you can add keywords to the newly created <span class="md-panel">Keyword</span> list in accordance with procedures for predefined or custom keyword lists.